What is the role of a sibling? Is it to be a protector? A pace car in the race of life? A built-in babysitter? A friend or an enemy?

 “I think siblings just have to love one another.”

 Recognizing the risk facing siblings of those suffering from cancer, this group aims to support children and teens with customized care packages to help kids know they're not forgotten.
-The group also offers scholarships to graduating high school seniors who have supported a sibling with cancer.

 Though geared towards parents of young siblings, this comprehensive article contains good advice for relatives of all ages.